Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 <img src="images/bedtools_intersect.png" alt="Bedtools Intersect" width="500">

 :yellow_circle: Edit the script to find which p53 peaks overlap with genes using bedtools intersect.
-Write out just information about **BOTH** the p53 ChIP peaks **AND** the genes.
+Write out information about **BOTH** the p53 ChIP peaks **AND** the genes.
 - There are many flags that can define exactly how you want to define “overlap.”
 What makes the most sense for overlapping ChIP peaks with genes?
 - Consider these flag options: -wa, -wb, -wo, -woa